Top Attractions in Rome, Italy

 Roman Forum in Rome, Italy

-The Roman Forum is a rectangular forum at the centre of the city of Rome.
-Originally, it was a marketplace, referred to as the Forum Magnum.
+The Roman Forum is a rectangular forum at the centre of Rome.
+Initially, it was a marketplace referred to as the Forum Magnum.

 The Roman Forum hosted many day-to-day activities in ancient Rome, such as victory processions and elections, public speeches, criminal trials, and gladiatorial matches.
-You can also find statues and monuments commemorating great men from the history of the city.
-Located between the Palatine and Capitoline Hills, the Forum today contains ruins of archaeological excavations attracting 4.5 million or more visitors every year.
+You can also find statues and monuments commemorating great men from the city’s history.
+Located between the Palatine and Capitoline Hills, the Forum today contains ruins of archaeological excavations, attracting 4.5 million or more visitors every year.

 Animal sacrifices and rituals were done in front of the temple to bring good fortune to those entering the temple.